rudidude86/gura-lang.github.io/documents/Data-Type.md

 {{ page.title }}
 ----------------

-### Nil Type
+### About Data Type

+Each Data Type is assigned with a type name, which often appears in argument list of function call.

+Name spaces for Data Type is completely isolated from those for other resources like variable.

+As each Data Type has a one-to-one relationship with a Class, those terms have almost the same meaning within a context in many cases.

+### List of Data Types

+Below is a list of some Data Types that often appear in documents.

+* `nil` Type

-A value of nil type is used to indicate an invalid result or status.
+  A value of `nil` type is used to indicate an invalid result or status.
   It is often used as a returned value of a function when it fails its expected work.
   A variable `nil` has a value of nil type.

-### Boolean Type
+* `boolean` Type

-Boolean values are used to determine whether something is in a true or a false state.
+  Values of `boolean` type are used to determine whether something is in a true or a false state.
   Variables named `true` and `false` are assigned with a true value and a false value respectively.

-In a conditional part of functions such as `if` and in a logical calculation, `false` and `nil` are determined as a false state while other values are treated as a true state.
+  In a conditional part of `if` function and in a logical calculation, only `false` and `nil` are determined as a false state while other values are treated as a true state.
-Note that a zero value is recognized as a true, not a false.
+  Note that a zero value of `number` type is recognized as a true, not a false.

-### Complex Type
+* `complex` Type

-A number literal suffixed by `j` created a value of complex type.
+  A number literal suffixed by `j` creates a value of `complex` type that represents complex numbers.

         3.14j  1000j  1e3j

-### Number Type
+* `number` Type

-A number literal without any suffix creates a value of number type.
+  A number literal without any suffix creates a value of `number` type.

-    3.14  1000  1e3
+        3.14  1000  1e3  0xaabb

-### Rational Type
+* `rational` Type

-A number literal suffixed by `r` created a value of complex type.
+  A number literal suffixed by `r` created a value of `rational` type that represents rational numbers.

         3r  123r

-### String Type
+* `string` Type

-A string literal without any suffix creates a value of string type.
+  A string literal without any suffix creates a value of `string` type.

+        'hello world'

+        R'''
+        message text
+        '''

-### Symbol Type
+* `symbol` Type

+  An identifier preceded by a back quote creates a value of `symbol` type.

-    `foo
+        `foo  `bar

-### Binary Type

-    b''

-### Dictionary Type

-    %{}

-### Function Type

-### Iterator Type
+* `binary` Type

-    ()
+  A string literal preceded by `b` creates a value of `binary` type.

+        b'\x00\x01\0x02\0x03'

-### List Type
+* `iterator` Type

-    []
+        (3, 1, 4, 1, 5, 9)
+        ('hello', 'world', 3, 4, 5)

-### Matrix Type
+* `list` Type

-    @@{}
+        [3, 1, 4, 1, 5, 9]
+        ['hello', 'world', 3, 4, 5]